shaira yasmin berg

 As we work towards finishing post-production, we’re incredibly excited for audiences to experience the power of 'Gaslight' .
 Its success on stage was a testament to how much these stories need to be told, and we’re confident that the film version will resonate with viewers just as deeply, sparking meaningful conversations about trauma, resilience, and the necessity of understanding and supporting mental health.

-Meet the Executive Team Behind Shy Girl Productions
+Meet the Team Behind The Shy Girl Productions Collective

 • Shaira Yasmin Berg